trezor/blockbook/docs/api.md

 - new transaction for given address (list of addresses)

 There can be always only one subscription of given event per connection, i.e. new list of addresses replaces previous list of addresses.

+_Note: If there is reorg on backend(blockchain), you will get a new block hash with the same or even smaller height if the reorg is deeper_